t007rushi/Gamist/README.md

 ## Functionalities

 - User Management
-  -  ADD
+ - Follow a user
-  -  REMOVE
+ - unfollow a user
-  -  Increase/Decrease Quantity
-  -  ADD to Wishlist
+ - show Total following and followers
 - Post Management (CRUD)
   - ADD a Post
   - REMOVE a Post
   - EDIT a Post
   - Update a Post
   - ADD/Remove to/from Bookmark
+- Like & comments
+  - like/unlike a post
+  - comment on particular post
+  - delete a comment
 - Filtering and Sorting by date, trending
 - Frontend Authentication
   - Sign In